swiss/e-collecting-hackathon-team6/README.md

 - **No trust in central authorities**

-Voters and municipalities can transition smoothly, at their own pace, while preserving the 'feeling' of the current system.## User Experience
+Voters and municipalities can transition smoothly, at their own pace, while preserving the 'feeling' of the current system.

 ------------